 Narcotics Side Effects Causes

-When used on a frequent basis, the fast pain-relief narcotics drugs provide may come with some fairly uncomfortable side effects.
+When used frequently, the fast pain-relief narcotic drugs provide may come with some fairly uncomfortable side effects.
 Narcotics, also known as opiates, closely resemble the body’s natural pain-killing chemicals, which accounts for why these drugs work so well.

 Like any other drug, narcotic side effects can grow increasingly worse the longer a person keeps taking them.
 Unlike other types of drugs, causes for narcotics side effects stem from weakened or damaged brain cell functions, which is cause for concern.
-With long-term use, narcotics side effects can eventually become a driving force that causes addiction to take root.
+With long-term use, narcotics’ side effects can eventually become a driving force behind addiction.

 Narcotics Effects on the Body

-Opiates, the active ingredient in all narcotic drugs, function as central nervous system depressants in the body.
-These drugs slow down pain signal between nerve cells, which accounts for their effectiveness as pain relievers.
-Opiates also slow down most every major system in the body as well.
+Opiates, the active ingredient in all narcotic drugs, function as central nervous system depressants.
+These drugs slow down pain signals between nerve cells, which accounts for their effectiveness as pain relievers.
+Opiates also slow down nearly every major system in the body.
 This includes:

 These are the body’s major systems, all of which work to maintain an overall state of equilibrium.
-When opiates enter the picture, narcotic side effects develop as one or more systems get thrown out of whack in terms of the chemical processes that run them.
+Narcotic side effects develop as one or more chemical processes and bodily systems become dysfunctional.
 Increased heart rate, slowed breathing rates, constipation and chills all result from opiate effects on the body, according to the U.S. Library of Medicine.

 Narcotics Effects on Brain Functions

-Since the brain heads up the body’s central nervous systems, it suffers most of the damage from narcotics side effects.
+Since the brain is the central nervous system, it suffers most of the damage from the side effects.
 The brain, spinal cord and digestive system actually contain cells that produce opiate-like chemicals known as endorphins.
-These cells house opiate receptor sites which respond any time they come into contact with opiate materials.
+These cells house opiate receptor sites that respond to opiate materials.
 In effect, the brain can’t tell the difference between its own endorphin chemicals and narcotic drugs.
 As a result, the brain interacts with narcotics in the same way it does its own endorphin chemicals.

 Narcotic side effects on the brain include:

-When taking narcotics on a frequent basis, narcotic side effects begin to alter brain functions to the point where these symptoms start to impair a person’s ability to carry out normal everyday tasks.
+When narcotics are taken frequently, the side effects alter brain functions to the point where these symptoms impair a person’s ability to carry out everyday tasks.

 Dependency Causes

 No other cause for narcotics side effects poses more risk than becoming physically dependent on these drugs.
-The longer a person uses narcotics the higher his or her tolerance levels rise.
-This means the body requires increasingly larger doses to produce the same desired effects.
-Once this process starts up, it won’t take long before addiction sets in.
+The longer a person uses narcotics, the higher his or her tolerance levels rise.
+This means the body requires increasingly larger doses to produce the same effects.
+Once this process begins, addiction can happen quickly.

-In effect, physical dependency and addiction create a vicious cycle where a person keeps taking the drug in order to avoid experiencing narcotic side effects.
+In effect, physical dependency and addiction create a vicious cycle where a person continues taking the drug to avoid experiencing narcotic side effects.
 There’s really no end to this cycle until a person gets help with breaking the addiction cycle.
-Unfortunately, the longer this cycle continues the harder it is to break it.
+Unfortunately, the longer this cycle continues, the more difficult it is to break.

-If you or someone you love needs help overcoming narcotics dependence, call 800-934-1582(Who Answers?) now to discuss treatment options with a caring specialist.
+If you or someone you love needs help overcoming narcotics dependence, call 800-934-1582(Sponsored) now to discuss treatment options with a caring specialist.

 the Take-Away